GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 !!!
 Note
     You will need a valid license to properly configure the oxd server.
 If you have not yet registered for a license, visit the [oxd website](https://oxd.gluu.org).

+## oxd API
+The oxd server supports the OpenID Connect and UMA profiles of OAuth 2.0.
+OpenID Connect can be used to send a user for authentication and gather identity information about the user.
+UMA can be used to manage what digital resources the user should have access to.

+Learn more in the [protocol section](./protocol/index.md)

 ## Libraries
 oxd client libraries provide simple, flexible, powerful access to the oxd OpenID Connect and UMA authentication and authorization APIs.